TowerofHanoi/ToH-CTF-2025-Challenges/web/web-completely-dangerous/solution/README.md

 ...
 ```

+<span id="exploitation"></span>

+## 3. Exploitation

-So, we can craft a UserSettings with the key `dangerouslySetInnerHTML` with a value of `{"__html": "payloadxss"}` into the `displayName` field with a POST to `/api/settings`, while we're logged in.
+To exploit this vulnerability we can craft a UserSettings with the key `dangerouslySetInnerHTML` with a value of `{"__html": "payloadxss"}` into the `displayName` field with a POST to `/api/settings`, while we're logged in.
 This will store the xss payload to the logged user and execute the script when the dashboard of that user is loaded.

 We now need to have the bot visit our page with the XSS payload.
 The bot though is already logged in, and we need the bot to have a session with the user that has the XSS payload we injected.
 Note that we can make the bot visit any website, given its protocol is `http` or `https`.